writethedocs/www/docs/blog/2021-community-update.rst

 There are a couple of exciting updates to report though.

 We have approved our `Slack Moderation WEP`_, which defines the process for moderating Slack much more explicitly.
-This establishes explicit process in order to grow our moderation team, and reduce confusion about the process involved.
+The more formalized process can help grow our moderation team, and reduce confusion about the roles and responsibilities involved.
 We strive to keep the community friendly and inviting, and moderation is a necessary part of that work.